Qiu0336/dashgo_slam/README.md

 Dashgo_slam
 ===============

-Dashgo_slam is a system used to achieve real-time 2D mapping and localzaition of the EAI DashGo D1 robot platform.
+Dashgo_slam is a system used to achieve real-time 2D mapping and localzaition of the EAI DashGo D1 robot platform indoors.
 It is developed based on ROS and C++, which consists of five ROS packages: dashgo_calibration, dashgo_control, dashgo_localization, dashgo_mapping, and dashgo_navigation, and a lunch file code: launch.py.

-## Citing
+## License

+Dashgo_slam is under [GPLv3 license](https://github.com/Qiu0336/dashgo_slam/LICENSE).

 If you use this software in an academic work or project, please cite:
 ```@online{dashgo_slam, author = {Junyin Qiu},